 - Use mind-blowing stats in your subject lines to build intrigue.

 - Stats in subject lines are great to send reminders to those who have not engaged with your product or service.

 5. Pat’s super secret way to find content to write about

-And since his audience is primarily of bloggers and online marketers he understands that at times we all go through dry spells of coming up with great content to write about.
+And since his audience is primarily comprised of bloggers and online marketers, he understands that at times we all go through dry spells of coming up with great content to write about.

 That is why Pat shares his super secret tip a day after you sign up for his email.
 He knows once you read this content that he has your attention for the full span of the auto-responder series.

 - Share your best content in the beginning of your auto-responder series.